 If you are a company director, it is important to be aware of Income Tax and National Insurance rates and thresholds, dividend tax requirements, and the way in which you can pay yourself through a limited company.

-Ideally, you should consult an accountant for the best professional advice and tax-saving strategies, but we’ll provide a brief overview of tax rates and allowances to get you started.
+Ideally, you should consult an accountant for professional advice and tax-saving strategies, but we’ll provide a brief overview of tax rates and allowances to get you started.

 What tax does a company director pay?